bibliodatos/bibliodatos/capstone/precip_table.md

 |	TILLAMOOK	|	89	|

-SQL saved as or_precip_table view in database
+SQL saved as or_precip_table view in database:

   SELECT
   '|',  county AS County,